OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 - The **JAVA_HOME** system environment variable in the current terminal is used when you run Liberty dev mode in any project.

 ## LSP4IJ plugin
 Liberty Tools for IntelliJ includes [LSP4IJ](https://github.com/redhat-developer/lsp4ij), an external plugin dependency that is automatically installed with Liberty Tools.
-LSP4IJ is a free and open-source Language Server Protocol (LSP) client developed by Red Hat, enabling seamless language server integration.
+LSP4IJ is a free and open-source client developed by Red Hat that supports both the Language Server Protocol (LSP) and Debug Adapter Protocol (DAP), enabling seamless integration of language servers and debuggers.

 ### LSP4IJ tested versions